zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-properties.md

 }
 ```

-The `viewModel` accepts an input of temperature in fahrenheit, and projects a new property of temperature in celcius.
-A part on this blade can bind to the public `tempInCelcius` property:
+The `viewModel` accepts an input of temperature in degrees Fahrenheit, and projects a new property of temperature in degrees Celsius.
+A part on this blade can bind to the public `tempInCelcius` property as in the code located at `<dir>\Client\Blades\Properties\BladeProperties.pdl` and in the following example.

-`<dir>\Client\Blades\Properties\BladeProperties.pdl`

 ```xml
 <CustomPart Name="PropertyButtonPart"